Anthony van Dyck: Portraits and other works

 A list of history paintings produced by van Dyck in England survives.
 It was compiled by van Dyck's biographer Bellori, based on information from Sir Kenelm Digby.
-None of these works appear to remain, except the Eros and Psyche done for the King (below).
+None of these works appear to remain, except the Eros and Psyche done for the King.
 But many other works, rather more religious than mythological, do survive, and though they are very fine, they do not reach the heights of Velázquez's history paintings.
 Earlier ones remain very much within the style of Rubens, although some of his Sicilian works are individualistic.